2br-2b/storybot-legal/privacy-policy.md

 If a user asks me to delete information stored on them, I will do so as promptly as possible.
 Such requests can be made by messaging me via Discord.
 See my bot support server to contact me.

-**I will not train any AI models on users' submitted stories without their express, opt-in consent**.
+**I will not train any text generation AI models on users' submitted stories without their express, opt-in consent**.
 I do not have any plans to do anything of this sort, but I'm leaving this in here just in case.

 If you have any questions, you can join [my Discord](https://discord.gg/a28VUkyrxp) and I will be happy to answer any questions you have.